modernice/goes/projection/README.md

     // Query all events of the job that would be applied onto the given projection type. events, errs, err := ctx.EventsFor(ctx, &foo)

-    // Extract all aggregates from the job's events as aggregate.Refs. refs, errs, err := ctx.Aggregates(ctx)
+    // Extract all aggregates from the job's events as event.AggregateRefs. refs, errs, err := ctx.Aggregates(ctx)

     // Extract all aggregates with one of the given names from the job's events
-    // as aggregate.Refs.
+    // as event.AggregateRefs.
     refs, errs, err := ctx.Aggregates(ctx, "example.foobar")

     // Extract the first UUID of the aggregate with the given name from the events